 Q: I served my entire military career in the National Guard/Reserves, and only have a DD214 from my Active Duty for Training that I was in during one of the qualifying dates.
 Am I eligible?

-Yes.
+Yes, you are a veteran.
 In the mid-60’s all basic training and occupational training schools were considered federal active duty service.

 Q: I served active duty as a SPAR, WAC, WASP, or WAVES during the one of the qualifying periods.
 Am I eligible?

-Yes.
+Yes, you are a veteran.
 Even though women served separately than men, their service is equal.

 Q: I served with allied military forces during one of the qualifying periods.
 Am I eligible?